construction site 24/7 protection los angeles valley alarm solar powered surveillance unit gardena

 Most contractors start with cameras or guards after the first theft incident.
 They install cameras hoping visible equipment deters thieves.
 They hire weekend guard patrols hoping physical presence prevents intrusions.
 Then they experience their second or third overnight theft despite these measures.

-If guards have already failed you, here’s the next step: how remote video monitoring replaces security guards (and closes the coverage gaps guards can’t eliminate)
+If guards have already failed you, here's the next step: how remote video monitoring replaces security guards and closes the coverage gaps guards can't eliminate.

 24/7 Protection as Insurance Against Downtime

-Protecting assets isn't just about theft prevention — it's about keeping schedules, crews, and profits on track.
+Protecting assets isn't just about theft prevention.
+It's about keeping schedules, crews, and profits on track.
 When you prevent overnight theft, you maintain project timelines.
 When you maintain timelines, you avoid contract penalties.
 When you avoid penalties and delays, you preserve profit margins.

-The math is simple: prevention costs less than recovery.
-Especially when recovery only succeeds 22% of the time and theft creates cascading project impacts beyond just replacement costs.
+After-hours construction theft prevention is essentially scheduled insurance against the delays that cost more than the stolen materials themselves.
+Prevention is far cheaper than recovery, especially when recovery only succeeds 22% of the time and theft creates cascading project impacts beyond just replacement costs.

-Case Studies & Proof
+Case Studies and Proof

 Robert Marshall, Safety Director at Eberhard